 James Baldwin, wrote these words in 1972.
 They are profoundly prophetic and apropos.
 I’m reminded of the political revolution led by an African American, President Obama, whose treatment by many ignorant people, including the current president, was abhorrent, slanderous, and racist.

-Despite the years of enslavement and persecution, African Americans have faced over the years, black people have refused to relinquish their hope–in fact, despite the “sweltering heat of oppression” America’s black leaders have spoken far more eloquently than any other demographic about maintaining hope in the face of injustice–in the face of tragedy.
+Despite the years of enslavement and persecution, African Americans have faced over the years, black people have refused to relinquish their hope.
+Despite the “sweltering heat of oppression” America’s black leaders have spoken and written far more eloquently than any other demographic about maintaining hope in the face of injustice–in the face of tragedy: Martin Luther King Jr., President Obama, James Baldwin, Cornell West.